zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/saving/README.md

 where:

-**UNIQUE** specifies that duplicate values are not to be included in the saved list.
+the optional **UNIQUE** qualifier specifies that duplicate values are not to be included in the saved list.
 **field.name** is the field or EVAL expression to be saved.

 ## Example